bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 Even though it provides a `.gitignore` file at the root of our project, Anchor does not start us off with a git repository.
 If you want to track all your work together in git as one big project, you can call `git init` from the root directory and Anchor will help us ignore unnecessary folders like `target` and `node_modules`.
 For more information or links on how to install git, check out [Git SCM](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Another thing to note is that your project should now have two `package.json` files, one at the root created by Anchor and one within `app` created by Create React App.
-When you're working on your frontend, you'll need to install your dependencies within your `app` folder instead of at the project root.
+When you're working on your frontend, you'll need to install your React dependencies within your `app` folder instead of at the project root.

 **Building Your Own Frontend**